Maris27/Learning-Power-BI/README.md

 # SKILLS DEMONSTRATED

-1.Created a database on sql server known as BANK_FULLSET
+1.Created a database on SQL Server known as BANK_FULLSET

 2.Imported the csv table by selecting importing flat file into the BANK_FULLSET database